 Several Premium-edition subscribers read that story and the above paragraph and took issue with my “viewpoint” on the subject, decried that the tag “suggests” that a higher level of violence was the “solution” (i.e., that “guns solve everything”), or that I “buy into” the “union propaganda.”

 I pointed them back to the above paragraph that even states that the tagline was meant to be provocative.
-How does a writer get readers to laugh, or to think?
+How does a commentator get readers to laugh, or to think?
 By pushing readers a little bit off kilter, to look at things in an unexpected way.

 Nor do I “endorse” the “one such” “study” about Walmart and welfare; the link is merely for your convenience if you don’t know what this refers to.
 It’s all about what other people said, and I melded it together into something new to provoke a laugh (and/or thought!)
 Just another example of the value of thinking first, and reacting second (if at all)!